 Is it better to be considered a healthcare provider or a wellness practitioner?
 Does it matter?
 There are so many of us who are committed to fitting into one category or the other.
-There are others like myself who haven’t really cared and have moved in and out of these two circles for years.
+Others like myself haven’t really cared and have moved in and out of these two circles for years.
 For the record, I have finally settled comfortably in the wellness arena with a pinch of wellbeing.

-In deciding what’s best for you, there are some factors like work setting, skill set and personal needs.
-I have a primarily clinical skill set but fortunately I have always coupled my evidenced based training with a healthy dose of forays into indigenous healing practices.
-Despite where I have worked there has, for the most part, been an interest in exploring the more holistic wellness trend.
-So that leaves personal needs.
-That my friend is a simple matter of honestly accessing what you need in order to feel satisfied with your professional standing.
+In deciding what’s best for you, there are factors like work setting, skill set, and personal needs.
+I have a primarily clinical skill set, but fortunately, I have always coupled my evidenced-based training with a healthy dose of forays into indigenous healing practices.
+Despite where I have worked, there has, for the most part, been an interest in exploring the more holistic wellness trend.
+So that leaves personal needs that, my friend, is a simple matter of honestly accessing what you need to feel satisfied with your professional standing.

 I’m not judging those who seek the titles and credentials associated with medical fields, heck I’ve spent a ton of time and money to acquire them myself.
-We just need to remember that due to its allopathic and prescriptive nature, medical comes with a lot of boundaries, making it easy to narrow focus till we lose respect for other equally valuable contributions that our profession provides.
-There are holistic options that don’t traditionally get integrated in the clinic that are critical to the wellness and wellbeing of individuals.
-So it’s important that when we are seeking to raise the awareness of one, we do not do so at the expense of an equally beneficial other.
+We need to remember that due to its allopathic and prescriptive nature, medicine comes with many boundaries, making it easy to narrow focus till we lose respect for other equally valuable contributions that our profession provides.
+There are holistic options that don’t traditionally get integrated into the clinic that are critical to individuals' wellness and well-being.
+So it’s important that when we seek to raise the awareness of one, we do not do so at the expense of an equally beneficial other.

-One of the best things about 2018 was the ability to publicly thank all those people who got me here.
+One of the best things about 2018 was the ability to thank everyone who got me here publicly.
 Jean Shea and Biotone is a big part of that journey.
 I appreciate the commitment that they have always shown our industry, which has given me so many opportunities to participate and educate.
-I leave you with my sincere gratitude, respect and my favorite tips.
+I leave you with my sincere gratitude, respect, and my favorite tips.

-Marketing : Be so good at what you do that they can’t ignore you
+Be so good at what you do that they can’t ignore you.

-Work with the body they bring you today
+Could you work with the body they bring you today?

 Be well, Do good work, and remember I’m rooting for you